bengfarrell/rgf-blog/content/blog/2012-12-07-terravita-2012-the-sustainable-classroom-session-2.md

   - "wholesale"
 ---

-**The Sustainable Classroom: Practical Vs. Purist**

 It’s been a while since I’ve had the chance to blog.
 That’s what a vacation in New Orleans will do for you.
 But I’m back, and I have a few more posts coming your way from the [TerraVITA 2012](http://www.terravitaevent.com/) food and wine festival.
-This one is a summary of a fantastic panel that was part of [the Sustainable Classroo](http://www.terravitaevent.com/TerraVITA/SessionDescrip.html)m day of educational sessions.
+This one is a summary of a fantastic panel that was part of [the Sustainable Classroom](http://www.terravitaevent.com/TerraVITA/SessionDescrip.html) day of educational sessions.
 The session title and subject was “Practical vs. Purist: Ideal and the Real World…Can They Really be the Same?”

 [![](http://s3.amazonaws.com/thegourmez-wpmedia/2012/12/TerraVita2012123.jpg "TerraVita2012123")](http://s3.amazonaws.com/thegourmez-wpmedia/2012/12/TerraVita2012123.jpg)